ixtk/social-empires/README.md

 - Troll
 - Viking

-All the images are available in the `/public` folder.
+All the images are available in the `/public/civilizations/` folder.
 (I do not own any of them)

 **Note**: not all image/civilization names might be accurate

 ## How it was made

 Images were obtained from [This Google sheet document](https://docs.google.com/spreadsheets/d/1UTj8a_ie4BrixZcTBerNbhft4iZB3S0rWo1OKgfjhAo/edit#gid=0) (by Hong Yao)

+**Note**: The document has since been updated by the original author.
+It now contains sheet for every civilization and images/titles are in order.
+I have made Python script to generate new data from every sheet and updated the image list.
+Below is described how I grabbed the data when it wasn't as organized.

+---

 I parsed `src` attributes of images in the document using basic Javascript in browser console and stored them in text file:
 ```